Where Do Mice Nest – Mice Nesting Habits

-Dump it in a specialized container as this type of waste might be considered as toxic waste if there are any left overs of mice tissue
+Dump it in a specialized container as this type of waste might be considered as toxic waste if there are any leftovers of mice tissue

 - Clean out any debris at the property that mice would use to create a new nest.

-Items made of soft materials should be place above ground level so rodent would not be able to reach them.
+Items made of soft materials should be placed above ground level so rodent would not be able to reach them.
 This will prevent the mice from chewing on things that may serve as materials for the new nest.

-- Remove seed and water bird feeders from the garden
+- Remove seed and water, bird feeders from the garden

-These attract mice, rats and other rodents such as squirrels so it’s best to get rid of such garden decoration if living in rural area where the risk of infestation is high.
+These attract mice, rats and other rodents such as squirrels so it’s best to get rid of such garden decoration if living in a rural area where the risk of infestation is high.

 Licensed pest control technicians will deal with any mice nest with proper mice extermination tools and techniques that will ensure mice-free property in only one or two treatments.
 If you try to remove the rodents from the territory of your property and this turns out to be an impossible task, simply look around for a licensed pest control company and call professionals to do the job for you.